LincolnTechOpenSource/lincoln-gps/README.md

 David Tahvildaran

-vending machine by Jaime Carrion from the Noun Project (svg vending machine icon)
+vending machine by Dan Hetteix from the Noun Project (svg vending machine icon)